The UWM Center for Excellence in Teaching and Learning and the Graduate School are pleased to welcome submissions for the 2023 Teaching Fellow Award.

-In your response, add information you feel pertinent, but do keep in mind the five Applicant Qualities listed above.
-In addition, please respond to one of the following prompts in your statement.
-Make sure to provide evidence (e.g. specific examples, student reports, anecdotal evidence, improved performance on assignments, etc.) of how your efforts benefited student learning.
+In addition, statements should respond to one of the following prompts.
+Make sure to provide evidence (e.g. specific examples, student reports, anecdotal evidence, improved performance on assignments, etc.).

 - Describe a time you failed in the classroom and what actions you took to improve your teaching afterwards.
 How did those actions impact your students’ learning experience?
 OR

 - Describe a time you helped someone else (or a group of others) improve their teaching.

 - Passionate Teachers: Applicants should have a love of learning and helping students learn, while demonstrating a sustained commitment to pedagogy and teaching excellence.

 - Effective Teachers: Applicants should have a proven track record of implementing effective, learner-centered, and innovative teaching methods at UWM.

 - Excellent Facilitators: Applicants should know how to effectively guide learning through thoughtful questioning, rapport building, and active listening.

 - Skilled Communicators: Applicants should be attentive, timely, empathetic, and thoughtful in their communications with students.
 Furthermore, they should be able to explain these practices to others.